 Gingerbread City is an exhibition and series of workshops that make up the museum’s annual winter fundraiser, masterplanned and sponsored by Tibbalds Planning and Urban Design.
 Architecture practices such as Foster and partners and Hopkins architects submitted gingerbread buidings to fit their allocated plots.
 The city was divided into areas such as the historical district and industrial area.
 The designs reflected the urban typology.

-Brooks Murray architects and staff were invited by one of our clients to have a private tour of St Pauls with a cocktail reception after, as a thank you for all the hard work we have done.
-We were split into two groups and allowed access into the areas not accessible to the general public.
-We had a tour of the whispering gallery, the archive room with all the original hand drawn sections and elevations of the original cathedral as well as all the restorative and renewed designs.
-We also had a tour of the library and archive of all the stone works over the years.
+Brooks Murray architects were generously invited by one of our clients to have a private tour of St Pauls Cathedral.
+The Brooks Murray contingent was split into two groups and allowed access into the areas not generally accessible to the public.
+We had a tour of the whispering gallery, the archive room replete with the original hand drawn sections and elevations of the original cathedral as well as all the restorative and renewed designs.
+Finally, we were given a tour of the library and archive detailing the stone works which have taken place over the years.

 Brooks Murrays Chapleton Town was featured in the Times following the completion of Scotlands largest new town.
 The masterplanning department of our practice have managed to impress the world with their skills and architectural craftsmanship.
 40% of Chapleton is lush green space and the house type models are all based on traditional materials and period features.

-This was a joint competition entry with, Susan Parham from the University of Hertfordshire and Anthony Downs of Gascoyne Cecil Estates.
-The projects architects involved from Brooks Murray were Pablo Fernanadez and Gavin Murray.
+The 2014 Wolfson Prize posed this question.
+In response, Brooks Murray submitted a joint entry to the competition, alongside Professor Susan Parham from the University of Hertfordshire and Anthony Downs of Gascoyne Cecil Estates, which received High Commendation.
+Architects involved from Brooks Murray’s team were Pablo Fernanadez and Gavin Murray.